Back to Blog

 Greg Piper | Director of Academy/Training

 This is an easy first step!
-Simply let your team members know about your plan for the day.
-You don’t necessarily need to fill them in on your newfound interest in being proactive, but sharing your plan with others can help you stay accountable.
-Ask them if they have anything they need you to accomplish during your shift, and if they do, ask them to tell you sooner than later so you can make it a priority.
-All officers know that the later your shift gets, the busier you are, and the less likely you will be to assist others.
-Communicating your daily goals with your team lets them know you take your job seriously and that you want to have a successful shift.
-Who knows?
-Maybe you’ll inspire another officer to start taking proactive measures as well.
+Simply inform your team members about your plan for the day.
+You don’t need to mention your newfound interest in being proactive, but sharing your goals can help you stay accountable.
+Ask if they have any tasks they need you to prioritize during your shift, and encourage them to let you know sooner rather than later.

-These three tips are only the beginning of becoming more proactive during your shift, but they will start you off in the right direction.
-As an officer, you will always need to stay on your toes and keep your head on a swivel.
-Being reactive has been the name of the game while working in corrections since Paul and Timothy were locked up.
-Nevertheless, there is no harm in planning ahead as long as you take every safety precaution while doing so.
-One less minor panic attack from the SPARTAN’s purge sound can make a world of difference to your entire day.
+These three tips are just the beginning of becoming more proactive during your shift, but they will set you on the right path.
+As an officer, it’s essential to stay alert and keep your head on a swivel.
+Being reactive has been the norm in corrections since Paul and Timothy were locked up.
+However, there’s no harm in planning ahead, as long as you take every necessary safety precaution while doing so.
+One less minor panic attack from the SPARTAN purge sound can make a world of difference for your entire day.

 Share your goals.
 Set a schedule.
 Close the window.
 And of course, get your team home safe.